-- To quell a racing mind, take a few minutes to jot your thoughts down in a journal or notepad.
-This simple exercise can calm an overactive mind, and you can repeat it as often as needed.
+- To quiet a racing mind, take a few minutes to jot your thoughts down in a journal or notepad and repeat it as often as needed.

 4. Manage Stress.

-Chronic stress suppresses the immune system as well, so minimizing stress as much as possible can give your body the best chance of fighting infections.
+Chronic stress suppresses the immune system, so minimizing it as much as possible can give your body the best chance of fighting infections.
 Speaking with a therapist (especially one who knows about Lyme disease), enjoying time in nature, and engaging in mind-body exercises like yoga, Pilates, qigong, and meditation can balance the nervous system and bring on calm.

 5. Psychotropic Drugs Can be Helpful.

-Most Lyme patients have dealt with friends, family, or clinicians who are unaware of the role tick-borne diseases play in mental health.
+Most Lyme patients deal with friends, family, or clinicians unaware of the role tick-borne diseases play in mental health.
 They may also have been told that they’re fine, they’re a hypochondriac, or their illness is all in their head, says Dr. Bransfield.